vitessio/website/content/en/docs/15.0/reference/vtadmin/running_in_vtop.md

 ## Overview

-VTop deploys VTAdmin in 2 separate containers running on the same pod.
+VTop deploys VTAdmin in two separate containers running on the same pod.
 One for running the `vtadmin-api` and one for `vtadmin-web`.
 Please look at the [architecture docs](../architecture) for details on how they interact with each other.

 VTop then creates services on top of both `vtadmin-api` and `vtadmin-web`, which can be used to access them after either port-forwarding or assigning an external IP address to the service.